Geometric Visualizations of Single and Entangled Qubits: Toroid Model for a 2-qubit system

 \section{Toroid Model for a 2-qubit system}

 The simplest 2-qubit systems are the separable states, those with no entanglement that are composed of the tensor product of two pure 1-qubit states:

 As the general 1-qubit states are each independently parametrized by a polar and azimuthal angle corresponding to their Bloch Sphere statepoint location, a full accounting of only the separable 2-qubit states would require a 4-D space in which to plot a 2-qubit statepoint.
 We again circumvent the challenge of this visualization by focusing on a subspace of these states formed from tensor products of 1-qubit states located on the Bloch Circle.
 This restriction results in column vector representations with real entries, the first of which, $\alpha$, is always positive or zero.
-Since each of these 1-qubit states is parametrized by angles $\theta_1$ and $\theta_2$ ranging from $-\pi$ to $\pi$ on their respective Bloch Circles, a natural visualization of the corresponding 2-qubit state is a statepoint on a surface that can encode each of these angles, namely a torus.
-Fig. \ref{figSeparableTorus}(a) shows such a statepoint where the angles of the corresponding 1-qubit statepoints can be read off using the location of a separable 2-qubit statepoint on this ``separable torus.''
-The statepoint locations of the standard 2-qubit orthonormal basis set used to expand the state $\ket{\chi}=\alpha\ket{00}+\beta\ket{10}+\gamma\ket{01}+\delta\ket{11}$ are shown in the same figure for reference.
+Since each of these 1-qubit states is parametrized by angles $\theta_1$ and $\theta_2$ ranging from $-\pi$ to $\pi$ on their respective Bloch Circles, e.g. $a_1=\cos\left(\theta_1/2\right)$, a natural visualization of the corresponding 2-qubit state is a statepoint on a surface that can encode each of these angles, namely a torus.
+Fig.~\ref{figSeparableTorus}(a) shows such a statepoint where the angles of the corresponding 1-qubit statepoints can be read off using the location of a separable 2-qubit statepoint on this ``separable torus.''
+The statepoint locations of the standard 2-qubit orthonormal basis set, used to expand the general pure state $\ket{\chi}=\alpha\ket{00}+\beta\ket{01}+\gamma\ket{10}+\delta\ket{11}$, are labeled on the same figure for reference.
+The evolution of the 2-qubit statepoint on the separable torus as the individual 1-qubit states are rotated can be seen in the first and last logic gates of Fig.~\ref{figLogicGates}(b).